-It’s a question of balance.
-When we’re looking at HMO property we are always on the lookout for houses of between four and six bedrooms.
-Of course how many bedrooms you should be looking for depends on your strategy.
-HMOs provide great rental yields and of course the more bedrooms you have the greater the rental yield.
-Too few rooms and you might not be able to cover the costs but too many, in the wrong location, and the property might be difficult to manage or fill.
+When we are looking at HMO property we are always on the lookout for houses of between four and six bedrooms.
+Of course, how many bedrooms you should be looking for depends on your strategy.
+Too few rooms and you might not be able to cover your costs and with too many, the property might be difficult to manage or fill.

-Today we’re going to be looking at bedrooms and more specifically how many bedrooms should you be aiming for in your next HMO property (house in multiple occupancy).
+Today we're going to be looking at bedrooms and more specifically how many bedrooms should you be aiming for in your next HMO property (house in multiple occupation).

 How Many Bedrooms Do We Look For?